ncatlab/nlab-content/pages/2/6/9/2/2962/content.md

 ## Schreier's theory for Lie algebras

 [[Otto Schreier]] (1926) and Eilenberg-Mac Lane (late 1940-s) developed a theory of nonabelian [[group extension|extensions of abstract groups]] leading to the low dimensional nonabelian group cohomology.
 For Lie algebras, the theory can be developed in the same manner.
-One tries to classify extensions of Lie algebras
+One tries to classify [[Lie algebra extension|extensions of Lie algebras]]

 $$ 0\to \mathfrak{k}
 \overset{i}\to \mathfrak{g}\overset{p}\to\mathfrak{b}\to 0$$